IGAWorksDev/dfinery-android-sdk/docs/en/push_notification.md

 Dfinery uses Firebase Cloud Messaging to receive pushes, so your application requires Firebase integration.

 ## Add Firebase to your Android project
-Add Firebase to your Android project by following the instructions in [document](https://firebase.google.com/docs/android/setup#next_steps) provided by Firebase.
+Add Firebase to your Android project by following the instructions in [Add Firebase to your Android project](https://firebase.google.com/docs/android/setup#next_steps) provided by Firebase.

 ## Register Firebase information in Dfinery Console
 In the console, go to [Additional Settings/Channel Additional Settings/Push/Android Settings Management](https://console.dfinery.ai), enter the sender ID, and enter Firebase JSON format.
 Upload your credential private key file.